SorenSeeberg/MrDatabase/README.md

     tagId = Column(DataTypes.integer, fk=(Tag, 'id'))
 ```

-When creating the tables in the database, remember to do it in the right order. ´ImageTag´ depends on `Image` and `Tag`, so you should create the junktion table last.
+When creating the tables in the database, remember to do it in the right order. `ImageTag` depends on `Image` and `Tag`, so you should create the junktion table last.

 ```Python
 db.create_table(Image)